Aliases for GLUL Gene

 GeneCards Summary for GLUL Gene

 GLUL (Glutamate-Ammonia Ligase) is a Protein Coding gene.
 Diseases associated with GLUL include glutamine deficiency, congenital and glutathione synthetase deficiency.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include identical protein binding and manganese ion binding.

 UniProtKB/Swiss-Prot for GLUL Gene